finlaysonstudio/finlaysonstudio-model-evals/plan.md

 **Note: Each implementation task should include appropriate unit tests using Vitest**

 ### Queued
-- Initialize root monorepo with package.json and npm workspace configuration
 - Set up TypeScript configuration for the project
 - Configure Vite for build process
 - Add Vitest for testing framework